 Cotton Center Obituaries

-It was revealed on March 25th, 2013 that Mac Moore passed on in Capitan, New Mexico.
+It was written on March 25th, 2013 that Mac Moore passed on in Capitan, New Mexico.
 Moore was 71 years old and was born in Cotton Center, TX.
 Send flowers to express your sympathy and honor Mac's life.

 History